 26. Smart speaker owners commonly make local voice searches.

-Voice search wasn’t just one of the trends of 2018, it’s here to stay.
-In total, 75% of smart speaker owners search for local businesses at least once every week.
-The searches are as follows: 54% for food and drink reservations, 46% for inquiries on price tags at local businesses, 40% for inquiries on local product inquiries, 35% to book a beauty appointment.
+Voice search trends clearly show that this technology is here to stay.
+In total, 76% of smart speaker owners search for local businesses at least once every week.
+Approximately 54% search for food and drink reservations, 46% for inquiries on price tags at local businesses, and 35% want to book a beauty appointment.

 Voice Search for Business Statistics